Piano Man (song): Song background

 "Piano Man" is a fictionalized retelling of Joel's own experience as a piano-lounge singer for six months in 1972–73 at the now defunct Executive Room bar in the Wilshire district of Los Angeles.
 In a talk on Inside the Actors Studio, Joel said that he had to get away from New York due to a conflict with his then recording company and hence lived in Los Angeles for three years with his first wife.
-Since he needed work to pay the bills, but could not use his better known name, he worked at the Executive Room bar as a piano player using the name "Bill Martin" (Joel's full name is William Martin Joel).
+Since he needed work to pay the bills, but could not use his common name, he worked at the Executive Room bar as a piano player using the name "Bill Martin" (Joel's full name is William Martin Joel).

 Joel has stated that all of the characters depicted in the song were based on real people.
-"John at the bar" was really the bartender who worked during Joel's shift at the piano bar.
-"Paul is a real estate novelist" refers to a real estate agent named Paul who would sit at the bar each night working on what he believed would be the next great American novel.
-"The waitress is practicing politics" refers to Joel's first wife Elizabeth Weber, with whom he moved to Los Angeles from New York in 1972 and who worked at The Executive Room as a waitress while Joel played the piano.
-Joel had moved from New York to L.A. to record his first album, Cold Spring Harbor, which was marred by a mastering error by the album's producers at Family Productions, the first label that signed Joel.
-After this bad experience, Joel wanted to leave his contract with Family Productions for Columbia Records, but the contract that he had signed made this very difficult.
-So Joel stated that he was "hiding out" at the bar, performing under the name Bill Martin, while lawyers at Columbia Records tried to get him out of his first record deal.
+Joel had moved from New York to Los Angeles to record his first album, Cold Spring Harbor, which was marred by a mastering error by the album's producers at Family Productions, the label that first signed Joel.
+After this experience, Joel wanted to leave his contract with Family Productions for Columbia Records, but the contract made this very difficult, so Joel stated that he was "hiding out" at the bar while lawyers at Columbia tried to get him out of the deal.